Back to Article

 Community science

 Another interesting use case for open-source standards is community/citizen science.
-This approach, which has grown in the last 20 years, has many benefits for both the research field that harnesses the energy of non-scientist members of the community to engage with scientific data, as well as to the community members themselves who can draw both knowledge and pride in their participation in the scientific endeavor.
+An early example of this approach is OpenStreetMap (https://www.openstreetmap.org), which allows users to contribute to the project development with code and data and freely use the maps and other related geospatial datasets.
+But this example is not unique.
+Overall, this approach has grown in the last 20 years and has been adopted in many different fields.
+It has many benefits for both the research field that harnesses the energy of non-scientist members of the community to engage with scientific data, as well as to the community members themselves who can draw both knowledge and pride in their participation in the scientific endeavor.
 It is also recognized that unique broader benefits are accrued from this mode of scientific research, through the inclusion of perspectives and data that would not otherwise be included.
 To make data accessible to community scientists, and to make the data collected by community scientists accessible to professional scientists, it needs to be provided in a manner that can be created and accessed without specialized instruments or specialized knowledge.
 Here, standards are needed to facilitate interactions between an in-group of expert researchers who generate and curate data and a broader set of out-group enthusiasts who would like to make meaningful contributions to the science.
 This creates a particularly stringent constraint on transparency and simplicity of standards.
 Creating these standards in a manner that addresses these unique constraints can benefit from OSS tools, with the caveat that some of these tools require additional expertise.
 For example, if the standard is developed using git/GitHub for versioning, this would require learning the complex and obscure technical aspects of these system that are far from easy to adopt, even for many professional scientists.

 Basaglia, T, M Bellis, J Blomer, J Boyd, C Bozzi, D Britzger, S Campana, et al. 2023.
 “Data Preservation in High Energy Physics.”
 The European Physical Journal C 83 (9): 795.